 Common Red Flags to Watch For

-- Unrealistic guarantees: promises of “100% guaranteed approval” should immediately raise suspicion.
-No lawyer or agent can override AIMA or consulate decisions.
+- Unrealistic guarantees: Promises of “100% guaranteed approval” should immediately raise suspicion.
+It is important to avoid firms that make such unrealistic promises regarding visa approval, as the final decision rests solely with the authorities.
+No lawyer or agent has the power to override AIMA or consulate decisions.

 - Suspiciously low fees: Extremely low prices often hide additional charges or imply corner-cutting on critical steps.